Habrador/Unity-Programming-Patterns/README.md

 - To play sounds on different devices.
 An example of this can be found in the code section.

 - For each object you make you have to allocate some memory.
 By creating all objects in a central area it makes it easier to monitor these allocations.

+- To keep track of all of your Singletons.

 **Related patterns**